 How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 Bouncers can be an effective weapon for pace bowlers but there are laws in place to restrict their use.
-Let’s answer the question relating to the number of bouncers that can be used in an over.
+In this article, I will answer the question relating to the number of bouncers that can be used in an over.

 How Many Bouncers Are Allowed in An Over?

 Laws relating to bouncers differ depending on the form of the game.
-In test matches and other forms of first class cricket, two bouncers are allowed.
+In test matches and other forms of first class cricket, two bouncers are allowed in each over.

 In ODI cricket, two bouncers are allowed in each over.
 In T20 matches, only one bouncer is permissible in an over.